-5.29.3 Flood Plain Requirements
+5.30.2 Flood Plain Requirements

-- A. Permitted Uses in Flood Plains: Notwithstanding any other provisions of this Ordinance, no uses shall be permitted to occur within a flood plain except the following: - 1.
-Open space uses: such as farms, truck gardens, nurseries, parks, playgrounds, recreational trails, golf courses, preserves, bridle paths, or other similar uses. - 2.
+- A. All permitted uses within a designated floodplain shall require site plan approval by the Planning Commission. - B. Permitted Uses in Flood Plains: Notwithstanding any other provisions of this Ordinance, no uses shall be permitted to occur within a flood plain except the following:

+- 1. Open space uses: such as farms, truck gardens, nurseries, parks, playgrounds, recreational trails, golf courses, preserves, bridle paths, or other similar uses. - 2.
 Yard and setback areas: or other open space portions required for any District. - 3.
-Off-street parking uses: provided that all parking areas meet the requirements of Section 6.2. - 4.
-Roads, service drives, utility uses: when designed so as not to increase the possibility of flood or be otherwise detrimental to the public health, safety and welfare. - B. Restricted Uses and Conditions:

-- 1. Any structure located in a flood plain shall meet Michigan Department of Environment, Great Lakes and Energy requirements as a condition of site plan approval, as well as all applicable requirements of this chapter. - 2.
+Off-street parking uses: provided that all parking areas meet the requirements of Article 6. - 4.
+Roads, service drives, utility uses: when designed so as not to increase the possibility of flood or be otherwise detrimental to the public health, safety and welfare. - C. Restricted Uses and Conditions: - 1.
+Any structure located in a flood plain shall meet Michigan Department of Environment, Great Lakes and Energy requirements as a condition of site plan approval, as well as all applicable requirements of this Section. - 2.
 Any construction within the flood plain shall be so designed, constructed, and placed on the lot or parcel so as to offer no added obstruction to the flow of water or reduce the holding capacity of the flood plain and be so fixed to the site as to withstand the force of the expected velocity of flood water.
 The Township may require professional engineering review of any such construction. - 3.
 Where topographic data, engineering studies, or other studies are needed to determine the effects of flooding on proposed construction or the effect of construction of the flow of water, the applicant shall submit such data or studies, prepared by a registered professional engineer, to the Township.